From the tops of your shoulders down to the tips of your fingers, the experts at The Hand Center offer you a wide variety of experience and training.

 In addition to spending time with his wife and three children, Dr. Brown enjoys cycling and playing tennis.

 Dr. Cross grew up on a farm in Tennessee.
 He completed a B.S. in biology at King University and a D.V.M. at the University of Tennessee.
 Dr. Cross attended medical school at Quillen College of Medicine at East Tennessee State University, receiving the M.D. degree along with AOA honor medical society membership and the James S. Thompson award for the student most likely to bring honor and dignity to the medical profession.
-He completed his orthopedic residency at GHS followed by a hand and upper extremity fellowship at Allegheny General Hospital in Pittsburgh, Pennsylvania.
+He completed his orthopedic residency at Prisma Health followed by a hand and upper extremity fellowship at Allegheny General Hospital in Pittsburgh, Pennsylvania.